Information and guidance on conducting exams – including regulations, question papers and stationery, unforeseen circumstances and malpractice.

 What we will send you

-We’ll send you exam materials throughout the year.
-There are three types of exam materials we’ll send to you:
+There are three types of exam materials we will send to you:

-1. Exam stationery and forms, which we’ll send based on your entries.
+- Exam stationery and forms, which will be based on your entries processed by the time of dispatch.

-2. Early question papers that we send or make available to you before exam day (sometimes called preliminary or pre-release).
+- Early question papers that we send or make available to you before exam day (sometimes called preliminary or pre-release).
+We release a guide to indicate which resources are available for certain subjects.

-3. Exam day materials including question papers, answer booklets, attendance register and return sacks.
+- Strictly confidential exam day materials including question papers, answer booklets, attendance registers and return sacks.

 We will send the confidential materials for each series at outlined in the table below.
 Non-confidential items will be sent around the same time, but not in the same packages.